 BrainTool is a ‘Topic’ Manager.
 Topics are the basic unit of organization.
-The BrainTool side-panel shows your topic hierarchy and provides tools for editing and curating your topics.
-The BrainTool browser popup lets you quickly assign a topic to any web page or resource that you want to keep track of.
+The BrainTool Topic Manager shows your topic hierarchy and provides tools for editing and curating your topics.
+The BrainTool Bookmarker lets you quickly assign a topic to any web page or resource that you want to keep track of.

-A topic is a category or a tag or any way you want to group a set of links.
-Topics can be nested inside each other.
+A topic is a category or a tag or any way you want to group a set of web pages.
+Topics can be nested inside each other to any depth.
 All topics and links have associated notes.
 By making it easy to quickly save a web page under a specific topic and drop in a text note, BrainTool allows you to build up your own topic map - a map of all of the information you want to keep track of.

 Getting your links and notes into BT is easy but once there they give you a unique ability to control your browser and navigate your online resources.
-From the side-panel you can open and close individual links or all links for a topic; and you can see which links are open and pop any one to the top.
-Everything is controllable via keyboard controls as well as the mouse.
-This ability to navigate sites and tabs from the side-panel can greatly improve your browser workflow.
+From the Topic Manager you can open and close individual links or all links for a topic, and see which links are open and pop any one to the top.
+Everything is controllable via keyboard commands as well as the mouse.
+This ability to navigate sites and tabs from the Topic Manager can greatly improve your browser workflow.

 Finally, all of the above takes place in the browser.
 But BrainTool doesn’t want to lock all this valuable information away!
 Underlying what you see on the screen is a plain text based representation.
 You can turn on a continuous sync to a Google Drive file or manually save versions of your topic map.
 Beyond just being a backup this allows you to access and edit your notes and links in any text editor.

 BrainTool is launched by clicking the icon, or using the Alt/Option-b keyboard accelerator.
-On first click it will open the BT Side-panel.
-The side-panel comes pre-populated with a default set of topics.
-You can add your own data into this structure or create your own.
-On the first launch BT will re-size your current browser window to make room for the side-panel.
+On first click it will open the Topic Manager which comes pre-populated with a default set of topics.
+You can add your data into this structure or create your own.
+On the first launch BT will re-size your current browser window to make room for the Topic Manager.
 This is a one-time operation to make sure you see the side-panel, you should feel free to re-arrange your windows as you see fit.

 If a topic name is not unique the auto-complete will show a colon:separated hierarchy.
 Typing in an unknown topic will create a new one at the top level.
 Entering an existing topic followed by a colon:subtopic creates a new subtopic under that parent topic (EG Projects:My new project).
 Topic names can have spaces.
 If you leave the topic blank (ie just hit enter) the page will be assigned to the generic ‘Scratch’ topic.

-Once you have a set of pages saved into your personal braintool you can use the side-panel to control the browser.
-You can select the side-panel as you would any other browser window, or double click the icon or use the accelerator Alt/Option-b-b (ie hit b twice) to pop it into focus.
+Once you have a set of pages saved into your personal braintool you can use the Topic Manager to control the browser.
+You can select it as you would any other browser window, or double click the icon or use the accelerator Alt/Option-b-b (ie hit b twice) to pop it into focus.

-The side-panel shows your topic hierarchy in an expandable table.
+The Topic Manager shows your topic hierarchy in an expandable table.
 The small triangles next to topics allows you to expand or collapse the hierarchy.
 Links that are open in a tab show in pale green as do topics which have one or more of their links open.

 Hovering your mouse over a row in the table reveals a set of buttons that perform operations on that row.
 As shown, right to left, the operations are as follows:

-- Delete: delete the row’s link or topic.
-If it’s a topic also delete all its children, in the latter case a confirmation warning will be shown.
+- Delete: Delete the row’s page or topic.
+If it’s a topic also delete all its children.
+In the latter case a confirmation warning will be shown.

-- Open/Close: open the link in a tab or all the topics links in a set of tabs or close links if open.
+- Open/Close: Open the page in a tab or all the topics pages in a set of tabs, or close links if open.
 See Options below for details on groupings - tabs for a topic can be separated into tab groups or dedicated windows.

 - Edit: Show the Topic card associated with each entry.
 This allows you to change the topic’s title or a links label or url, as well as to edit the notes for the item.